Bhanu-12/Git-learning/readme.md

 4->git commit -m "Message" => Add and commit in one step:

 5->git diff => diff of what is changed but not staged

+6-> git log =>
+show the commit history for the currently active branch git log --oneline=>Show oneline-summary of commits